The Joy and Sorrow of Gospel-Centered Parenting

 48 hours ago I was plagued by the thought, “I am a bad mom.”
-That complete sentence ran through my mind, seemingly uninvited, multiple times throughout the evening.
+That complete sentence ran through my mind, intrusive and uninvited, multiple times throughout the evening.
 I would try and push it out, but the truth was, it was gaining significant ground.
 Deep down, in those moments, I believed those words to be true.

 24 hours ago I overheard a podcast that my husband was playing on his computer.
 One speaker encouraged listeners to remember that parenting is much longer than a day.
 She reminded me that when I lift my eyes up and see 5, 10, 15 years down the road, I gain a completely new perspective of my job as a mother.
 When I’m focused just on this day- when I wasn’t patient or kind during bath time, and the kids seemed to be sustained on sugar and “screen time”- I have a much harsher ruling for myself.
 Bad Mom.
 When I remember, however, that I am called to parent them to see Jesus exalted, for all of eternity, today’s bath holds much less sway.
 Yes, a lifetime is made up of seemingly “little” moments, and their weight is not to be completely dismissed.
 Yet, it is my entire purpose as a mom that is refocused when I consider worshipping before God’s throne forever.
 I am not a significant player in that picture at all!
 My ability to control a situation or procure the attention and obedience I think I deserve is revealed to be utterly insignificant, and an erroneous pursuit in the light of God’s overwhelming glory!